bluwy/whyframe/docs/src/pages/docs/integrations/vitepress.md

 export default {
   ...Theme,
-  Layout: DynamicLayout // replace with our custom layout component we will create next }
+  // use our custom layout component that we'll create next
+  Layout: DynamicLayout
+}
 ```